Collected below are various samples of my work.

 DM-Celeste – DOWNLOAD: DM-Celeste (.zip 22.4 MB)

-UNN Celeste (DM-Celeste) is a Deathmatch level for Unreal Tournament 3, designed for 2 to 4 players it is set aboard an abandoned cargo transport in deep space.
-Constructed on a linearly symmetrical layout with an upper and lower level and two cargo compartments branching off to either side.
+UNN Celeste (DM-Celeste) is a Deathmatch level for Unreal Tournament 3, designed for 2 to 4 players, it is set aboard an abandoned cargo transport in deep space.
+Constructed on a linearly symmetrical layout with an upper and lower level, two cargo compartments branch off to either side.